US calls for Iran crackdown videos, internet slowly returns

-DUBAI, United Arab Emirates (AP) - As the internet slowly is being revived across Iran after a dayslong, government-imposed shutdown amid demonstrations, U.S. Secretary of State Mike Pompeo is calling on Iranians to send the U.S. videos “documenting the regime’s crackdown on protestors.”
+DUBAI, United Arab Emirates (AP) - Iranian authorities slowly eased up their sweeping blockage of internet access on Friday, as U.S. Secretary of State Mike Pompeo called for Iranians to send the U.S. videos “documenting the regime’s crackdown” on protesters.

 Authorities have said the internet may be entirely restored soon, suggesting Iran’s government put down the demonstrations that began Nov.
 15 over government-set gasoline prices rising.

-Amnesty International says protest unrest and a subsequent security crackdown killed at least 106 people.
+Amnesty International said Tuesday that protest unrest and a subsequent security crackdown killed at least 106 people.
 Iran disputes that figure without offering its own.
 A U.N. office earlier said it feared the unrest may have killed “a significant number of people.”

+The jump in gasoline prices represents yet another burden on Iranians who have suffered through a painful currency collapse.
+That’s a result of the reimposition of crippling U.S. economic sanctions as part of President Donald Trump’s maximum pressure campaign against Tehran, following his unilateral withdrawal of the U.S. from Iran’s 2015 nuclear deal with world powers.

+Iran’s relatively moderate President Hassan Rouhani has promised the fuel price increase will fund new subsidies for poor families.
+Rouhani declared victory Wednesday in the unrest, blaming “the Zionists and Americans” for the violence.

 Sign up for Daily Newsletters